Fishing in Tennessee

 Chickamauga Lake

 If you love to go bass fishing, then Chickamauga Lake will provide some good fishing spots.
 This 60-mile-long lake is near Nickajack and Watts Bar.
-The best spring bass fishing is often found from where the Hiawassee Creek enters the Watts Bar Dam because it’s shallower than much of the lake, so it warms up faster.
-A little later in the year, consider fishing near the Tennessee-60 bridge where numerous smaller creeks enter this lake.
+The best spring bass fishing is where the Hiawassee Creek enters the Watts Bar Dam because it’s shallower than much of the lake, so it warms up faster.
+A little later in the year, consider fishing near the Tennessee-60 bridge, where numerous smaller creeks enter this lake.

 Barkley Reservoir

-Especially when those first few sunny days in February arrive, crappie fishing at Berkley Reservoir can be wonderful.
-The area between Dover and the Kentucky line can be particularly productive for early spring crappie fishing.
-This reservoir on the Cumberland River lies partially in Kentucky and Tennessee, so it’s essential to either stay in the Tennessee area or have both state licenses.
-Numerous deep-water attractions are in this lake.
-As the days get warmer, they can be great places to fish for largemouth bass, white crappie, bluegill, redear sunfish, white bass, catfish, and sauger.
+Crappie fishing at Barkley Reservoir can be wonderful, especially on sunny February days!
+The area between Dover and the Kentucky line can be particularly good for early spring crappie fishing.
+As the days get warmer, the deep water areas can be great places to fish for largemouth bass, white crappie, bluegill, redear sunfish, white bass, catfish, and sauger.

-Once spring rains start falling, large- and smallmouth-bass fishing at South Holston Lake can be fruitful, especially from the shore.
+Once spring rains start falling, you can find excellent large and smallmouth bass fishing at South Holston Reservoir, especially from the shore.
 Try fishing near the underwater brush piles.
 Use crankbaits and stick baits to fish for bass, and you may also catch walleye and trout.
 Stake beds have been added to this lake, so fish for crappie near them.
-Residents of Tennessee or Virginia can get a special license to fish on both sides of this lake near Bristol while others will need to stay in Tennessee waters or buy both licenses.

 Center Hill Lake

 Center Hill Lake near Lancaster is an Army Corps of Engineers impoundment of the Caney Fork River.
-If you love night fishing for largemouth, smallmouth, spotted, or black bass during the summertime, you’ll want to spend time fishing any of the larger creek arms near the middle of this lake.
-In particular, the area near where Falling Water River enters this lake can be a prime spot.
-The area near Rock Island State Park can be a fantastic spot for walleye fishing, especially in the late spring.
+If you want to try night fishing for largemouth, smallmouth, spotted, or black bass during the summertime, fish any of the larger creek arms near the middle of this lake.
+The area near where Falling Water River enters this lake can be a prime spot.
+Rock Island State Park can be a fantastic place for walleye fishing, especially in the late spring.
+The state park also has campgrounds with water and electric hookups.

 Fort Loudoun Lake

-It’s hard to beat the array of catfish found at Fort Loudoun Lake, which is located near Knoxville.
+It’s hard to beat the number of catfish found at Fort Loudoun Lake, near Knoxville.
 This lake is often home to good bass fishing in the spring.
-Striper and white bass fish close to the state record can be caught at this location, which is best fished from a boat.
-Fish deep holes during the day and flatter areas at night.
+Large striper and white bass can be caught at this location, but you might have the most luck fishing from a boat.
+Also, fish the deep holes during the day and flatter areas at night.

 Woods Reservoir

-Woods Reservoir near Jasper is an ideal spot to go fishing in Tennessee for largemouth bass in the upper part of this reservoir where the Elk River winds through the area.
-The lower part of this lake offers many rocky areas where smallmouth bass love to congregate.
+Woods Reservoir near Tullahoma is an ideal spot to go fishing in Tennessee.
+Try for largemouth bass in the upper part of this reservoir, where the Elk River winds through the area.
+The lower part of the lake offers many rocky areas where smallmouth bass love to congregate.
 The Tullahoma area surrounding this reservoir is a beautiful spot to go camping for those looking to get away from crowds.

 Pickwick Lake